jan-revay/initPC/Windows_1X/MANUAL_INIT_STEPS.md

 to .vmx file in the virtual machine image directory.

-### Turn off spectre and meldown mitigations in VMware
+### Turn off Spectre and Meltdown mitigations in VMware

 Add: